battmanz/functional-javascript-examples/README.md

 # Functional JavaScript Examples

-The `src` folder contains examples of all of the functional programming topic covered in my 2017 OpenWest Talk.
+The `src` folder contains examples of all of the functional programming topic covered in my 2017 OpenWest Talk entitled "JavaScript: The Good-er Parts".
 Topic include:

 * pure functions
 * immutability